“The steadfast love of the Lord never ceases; His mercies never come to an end; they are new every morning; great is Your faithfulness.”

 It would have only taken a bit of Abraham’s effort to pull the donkey tack and say“It’s over, let us go back.”Within the three-day journey to the mountains of Moriah (Genesis 22:4), every single second of it could have been an unbearable torment to Abraham.
 It is a long journey towards the place where he has to lay down his burnt offering, who is no lesser than his beloved son, Isaac.

-All along the duration of the journey, his head must have been spinning around with thoughts on how he will make his way back later on to his wife Sarah without Isaac, their beloved son.
-Instead of turning back, he obediently endured all the pain and heartaches a father would undoubtedly have felt on what awaits them.
+Throughout the journey, his head must have been spinning with thoughts of how he would eventually make his way back to his wife Sarah without Isaac, their beloved son.
+Instead of turning back, he obediently endured all the pain and heartaches a father would undoubtedly have felt about what awaited them.

 Many amongst us will turn back, halfway to the place where the Lord is leading us.
 We can barely endure life’s torment along the rocky road we need to take.
 But we need to look forward to the glory that’s waiting for us rather than looking back at the torment we have been through.“I will keep pressing forward knowing that the Lord is waiting there at the end.”(See Phil 3:13.)

-Abraham is that much determined to obey what he was told to do such that he will take away any obstacle that may cut through his way.
-Ascending up the mountains would have been much easier with the help of his two servants to take the load of the firewood they bring.
+Abraham is so determined to obey what God told him to do that he will take away any obstacle that may cut through his way.
+Ascending the mountains would have been much easier with the help of his two servants to take the load of the firewood they brought.

-Knowing that his servants would surely get into his way and do whatever it takes to stop him from offering Isaac, he told them to stay behind (Genesis 22:5).
-Abraham got rid of the obstacles in carrying out what he has to.
+Knowing that his servants would surely get in his way and do whatever it took to stop him from offering Isaac, he told them to stay behind (Genesis 22:5).
+Abraham got rid of the obstacles in carrying out what he had to.

-Abraham’s steadfast faith in God gave him the strength to raise up the knife and aimed to stab Isaac after binding him on the offering altar (Genesis 22:9-10;).
-I can just imagine the pain he must have felt in his heart as he raises up the knife towards his very own beloved son.
+Abraham’s steadfast faith in God gave him the strength to raise the knife and aim to stab Isaac after binding him on the offering altar (Genesis 22:9-10;).
+I can just imagine the pain he must have felt in his heart as he raised the knife toward his very own beloved son.
 This he bears, with the strong faith in the One who told him to do as he did.

 He believes that God will fulfill His promise that he will be blessed with many nations through Isaac.
-If so, how can he aim to kill his own son, the channel of God’s promise?
-Abraham believed that no matter what, God will restore Isaac to fulfill His promise! (see Hebrews 11:17-19).
-His duty is to obey and believe.
+If so, how can he aim to kill his son, the channel of God’s promise?
+Abraham believed that no matter what, God would restore Isaac to fulfill His promise! (see Hebrews 11:17-19).
+He must obey and believe.
 The rest is up to God.

 Our faith in God must be unconditionally steadfast.
-We cannot say“I believe”with a single spot of doubt in our heart for this is foolish in the eyes of God.
-When God says so, He means so.“Lord, help me sustain my faith,”(see also Isaiah 41:10).
+We cannot say“I believe”with a single spot of doubt in our hearts, for this is foolish in God’s eyes.
+When God says so, He means so.“Lord, help me sustain my faith”(see also Isaiah 41:10).

 What about Your Faith in God?

 God saw how faithful Abraham was up to this point where he needed to give up his beloved son in obedience to God’s instruction of test.
-God, through his angel stopped Abraham from killing Isaac and provided a substitute offering by means of a ram (Genesis 22:11-14).
+God, through his angel, stopped Abraham from killing Isaac and provided a substitute offering utilizing a ram (Genesis 22:11-14).
 With an enduring display of faith, God has affirmed His promise to Abraham to bless him with many nations through his son Isaac (Genesis 22:15-19).

 Abraham clearly showed his obedience with faith.
-Why did God put Abraham into test when he has already proven to be a faithful servant of God?
+Why did God put Abraham to the test when he had already proven to be a faithful servant of God?
 Only God knows the real answer to this.
-Based on the scriptures, we can only suppose that God tested him to know if He is still sovereign in Abraham’s life notwithstanding Abraham’s immeasurable love for his son, Isaac.
+Based on the scriptures, we can only suppose that God tested him to know if He was still sovereign in Abraham’s life notwithstanding Abraham’s immeasurable love for his son, Isaac.

 Abraham did not only obey but he firmly believed in the promises of God.
 Did God bless Abraham because of his obedience?
 God fulfilled His promise that Abraham and his offspring will be heirs of the world because of his righteousness that comes from faith (see Romans 4:13-14).